-- Versions of Systemwalker Operation Manager that run on HP-UX are referred to as "HP-UX versions of Systemwalker Operation Manager" or simply "HP-UX versions". - Versions of Systemwalker Operation Manager that run on AIX are referred to as "AIX versions of Systemwalker Operation Manager" or simply "AIX versions". - Versions of Systemwalker Operation Manager that run on the following operating system are referred to as "Linux versions of Systemwalker Operation Manager" or simply "Linux versions": - Linux - 64-bit versions of Linux, except Itanium - Articles specific to the version of Systemwalker Operation Manager that runs on 32-bit versions of Linux are referred to as "Linux x86 version". - Articles specific to the version of Systemwalker Operation Manager that runs on Itanium-compatible version of Linux are referred to as "Linux for Itanium version". - Articles specific to the version of Systemwalker Operation Manager that runs on 64-bit versions of Linux, except Itanium, are referred to as "Linux x64 version". - Solaris, HP-UX, AIX, Linux and Linux for Itanium versions of Systemwalker Operation Manager are referred to collectively as "UNIX versions of Systemwalker Operation Manager" or simply "UNIX versions". - Solaris, HP-UX, AIX and Linux may be referred to as "UNIX servers". - Systemwalker Operation Manager Standard Edition may be abbreviated as "SE". - Systemwalker Operation Manager Enterprise Edition may be abbreviated as "EE". - Standard Edition may be abbreviated as "SE" and Enterprise Edition may be abbreviated as "EE". - BrightStor(R) ARCserve(R) Backup for Windows is abbreviated as "ARCserve". - Microsoft(R)-Mail that is provided as a standard feature with Windows NT(R) is abbreviated as "MS-Mail".
+- Articles specific to the version of Systemwalker Operation Manager that runs on Itanium-compatible versions of Windows are referred to as "Windows for Itanium version". - Articles specific to the version of Systemwalker Operation Manager that runs on 64-bit versions of Windows, except Itanium, are referred to as "Windows x64 version". - Server Core, Windows Server 2019, and Windows Server 2016 may be abbreviated as "Windows servers". - Oracle Solaris may be referred to as Solaris, Solaris Operating System or Solaris OS. - Versions of Systemwalker Operation Manager that run on Solaris are referred to as "Solaris versions of Systemwalker Operation Manager" or simply "Solaris versions". - Articles specific to the version of Systemwalker Operation Manager that runs on 32-bit versions of Solaris are referred to as "Solaris 32-bit version". - Articles specific to the version of Systemwalker Operation Manager that runs on 64-bit versions of Solaris are referred to as "Solaris 64-bit version". - Versions of Systemwalker Operation Manager that run on HP-UX are referred to as "HP-UX versions of Systemwalker Operation Manager" or simply "HP-UX versions". - Versions of Systemwalker Operation Manager that run on AIX are referred to as "AIX versions of Systemwalker Operation Manager" or simply "AIX versions". - Articles specific to the version of Systemwalker Operation Manager that runs on 64-bit versions of Linux, except Itanium, are referred to as "Linux x64 version" or simply "Linux versions". - Articles specific to the version of Systemwalker Operation Manager that runs on 32-bit versions of Linux are referred to as "Linux x86 version". - Articles specific to the version of Systemwalker Operation Manager that runs on Itanium-compatible version of Linux are referred to as "Linux for Itanium version". - Solaris, HP-UX, AIX, Linux and Linux for Itanium versions of Systemwalker Operation Manager are referred to collectively as "UNIX versions of Systemwalker Operation Manager" or simply "UNIX versions". - Solaris, HP-UX, AIX and Linux may be referred to as "UNIX servers". - Systemwalker Operation Manager Standard Edition may be abbreviated as "SE". - Systemwalker Operation Manager Enterprise Edition may be abbreviated as "EE". - Standard Edition may be abbreviated as "SE" and Enterprise Edition may be abbreviated as "EE". - Arcserve(R) Backup for Windows is abbreviated as "Arcserve". - Microsoft(R)-Mail that is provided as a standard feature with Windows NT(R) is abbreviated as "MS-Mail".